Your grade will be calculated using a point system in which there are 1000 possible points (no extra credit):

 Occasionally during the semester I may need to get in touch with you; for example, if I need to notify you that we will not be holding class for some reason.
 In such cases, I will use your suffolk.edu email account, so be sure you check that account often or have your mail from that account forwarded to an account that you do check often.

-November 2nd is the last day students can withdraw from a course (a W will be entered on your transcript).
+October 29th is the last day students can withdraw from a course (a W will be entered on your transcript).
 After this date, students may not withdraw from courses unless they have serious extenuating circumstances and documentation.
-Students should contact the Student Affairs Office (located at 73 Tremont Street, 12th floor, 617.573-8230, email@example.com) to learn more about requesting a late course withdrawal.
+Students should contact the Student Affairs Office (located at 73 Tremont Street, 12th floor, 617.573-8230, ) to learn more about requesting a late course withdrawal.

 University-wide course policies

 Suffolk University expects all students to be responsible individuals with high standards of conduct.
 Students are expected to practice ethical behavior in all learning environments and scenarios, including classrooms and laboratories, internships and practica, and study groups and academic teams.
-Cheating, plagiarism, unauthorized collaboration, use of unauthorized electronic devices, self-plagiarism, fabrication or falsification of data, and other types of academic misconduct are treated as serious offenses that initiate a formal process of inquiry, one that may lead to disciplinary sanctions.
+Cheating, plagiarism, unauthorized collaboration, use of unauthorized electronic devices, self-plagiarism, fabrication or falsification of data, and other types of academic misconduct are treated as serious offenses that will result in an automatic zero on the assignment, and may initiate a formal process of inquiry and incur additional disciplinary sanctions.
 Some cases of academic misconduct may be reviewed and resolved at the academic departmental level; other more egregious forms of academic misconduct necessitate a full review by the Academic Misconduct Committee (AMC).
 For more on the Academic Misconduct policy and procedure, please follow the link above.